taylorwood/taylorwood.github.io/_posts/2016-04-03-random-forests.markdown

 * ALGLIB wants the features and the output variables combined in a two-dimensional array `inputArray`, with the output variable last.
 This is the only use of F#'s `array2D` I've ever seen...
 * For whatever reason it doesn't infer the number of features from the input, so we need to pass that in `featureCount`.
 * The training function has three output variables: `info` is a return code, `forest` is the trained Random Forest, and `report` is a data structure with various model statistics.
 In Xamarin/Mono, I wasn't able to automatically destructure those into a 3-tuple in a `let` binding, even though that works in Visual Studio 2015.
 * Finally, we `match` on the return code.
-On success we return a `predictor` function that takes a `features` array and returns a predicted quality value, and the Out-of-bag [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation).
+On success we return a `predictor` function that takes a `features` array and returns a predicted quality value, and the out-of-bag [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation).
 The lower the RMSE, the better.

 ### Growing the Random Forest
 We'll want to split our data set in two, using most of it for training data and the rest of it as test data.
 This function will use a RNG to randomly partition the `data` array according to a given `ratio`.
 I've chosen to use 90% of the data set as training and the rest for testing.